jerverless/jerverless/README.md

   <img src="media/jerverless.png"/>
  </div>
 <br/>
 jerverless is a serverless runner which will execute anything (binaries, commands or your scripts) as a serverless function.
+It simply pipes http POST data into STDIN of any executable.

 See [examples](examples)